sethwoodworth/dotfiles/gmail_to_db/README.txt

       - Skips to the next one if not
     - Parses the relevent information from message body
     - Saves the .wav attachment to disk
+    - Sends the information on the message to the web server
     - Updates the last_id in the config file
   - Releases the lck directory